thosgood/this-weeks-finds/markdown/101-151/week147.md

 >     >are equipollent, but I can't remember the bijective proof.
 >     >(Presumably it can be adopted to nonsimple graphs.)
 >
-> It\'s a tricky business.
+> It's a tricky business.
 Let me quote from the above article:
 >
 > > ### History
 > >